 Allocation of Rights: Small Business Innovation Research (SBIR) & Small Business Technology Transfer (STTR)

 SBIR and STTR are programs offered by the federal government to encourage the growth in an infant industry; these programs come attached with some federal guidelines regarding intellectual property rights that is referred to as allocation or rights.

 The purpose of this agreement is for the industry prime contractor and the University to understand each other’s intellectual property (IP) obligation and rights.
 The various agencies have published templates on this type of agreements.
 The agreement will list any background/existing IP rights of the parties that will be used in the SBIR/STTR project, and how the parties will decide to divide the rights and obligations of any new IP that is created or developed under the project.

 A licensing agreement provides a company or an entrepreneur the opportunity to commercialize on the technologies developed at the university.
-An End User License Agreement (EULA) is commonly utilize for software inventions to directly allow customers (end users) to use the software under specific terms and conditions.
+An End User License Agreement (EULA) is commonly utilized for software inventions to directly allow customers (end users) to use the software under specific terms and conditions.